 - “Click Here” To go to the LAA Donation page.

-- If donating by credit card or Paypal, please use the “Reason for Donation” field and include your neighbors
+- If donating by credit card or Paypal, please use the “Reason for Donation” field and include your recipients

-- If donating by check, please include your neighbors
+- If donating by check, please include your recipients

 - and a short note of thanks.